gao-hongnan/omniverse/omniverse/dsa/searching_algorithms/binary_search/concept.md

 representing the low and high indices of the search space, and $m$ representing the midpoint.

-Here's a rigorous mathematical version for binary search:
+Here's a mathematical version for binary search:

 ```{prf:algorithm} Mathematical Representation
 :label: binary-search-mathematical-representation